1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Now, go to Settings and fill in the required details.
 Select all sizes if the “override” is enabled and Save.

-Since Google Ad Manager restricts publishers to serve one ad creative to only one ad unit in a page if the page has Google Publisher Tag (GPT) with Single Request Mode enabled, so you need to create duplicate ad creatives if you have more than one ad units on a page.
+Since Google Ad Manager restricts publishers to serve one ad creative to only one ad unit on a page if the page has Google Publisher Tag (GPT) with Single Request Mode enabled, you need to create duplicate ad creatives if you have more than one ad units on a page.

 Step #3: Duplicate Ad Creatives and Line items.